 - Have you practiced using your safe meeting place?

 If not, make it a goal to develop and rehearse this plan!

 Every year, we put at least one goal on the list that promotes the kids becoming a more independent version of themselves.
 One year it was for them to bathe/shower all by themselves.

-For a kid’s routine that helps with this, sign up below:
+For a kid’s routine that helps with this, grab your access below:

 27. Start Saving For a Vacation